Node Configuration

 API limits

 There are variables that allow you to fine-tune the limits of the RPC servers, such as limits on the number of returned entries or the limit for the accepted transaction size.
-Provided files contain sane defaults that are recommended for use, but these can be edited, e.g. to make the ZKsync node more/less restrictive.
+Provided files contain sane defaults that are recommended for use, but these can be edited, e.g. to make the Node more/less restrictive.

 JSON-RPC API namespaces